Rafael-BL/lttng-dynamic-instrumentation/README.md

 </pre>

-##Event recording
+### Event recording

-To trace an event four main things need to be done.
-Firstly, we have to compute the sum of the length of each field on the event.
-This sum is not static since some CTF fields are of variable length(e.g. ctf_sequence).
-Secondly, we have to initialize a ringbuffer context for this tracepoint and its length.
-Thirdly, we write each field in the ringbuffer.
+To trace an event requires four steps.
+First, the total length of the event's fields has to be computed.
+This sum is not static since some CTF fields are of variable length (e.g. ctf_sequence).
+Afterwards, a ringbuffer of the determined length has to be initialized.
+Then, each field is written to the ringbuffer.
 Finally, we commit the context.
-Once a context is commited it can be consumed by the consumer daemon and in turn write to a file.
-Notice that writing and commiting the context are only done if the context is initialized.
+Once a context is committed, it can be consumed by the consumer daemon, who in turn writes it to a file.
+Notice that writing and committing the context are only done if the context is initialized.

 N.B.
-The following pseudocode makes it look like function calls are added inside the target function.
-I doubt that it's how Dyninst really does it but it's simpler for my explanations.
+The following pseudo-code makes it look as though function calls are added inside the target function.
+It is doubtful that this is how Dyninst really does it, but it simplifies the explanation.

-###Pseudo-code
+#### Pseudo-code

 <pre>
 bool isCtxReady = false;
 int event_len = 0;